 - Vibration senses

-To know more about neural examination, please read examination of spine.
+To know more about the neural examination, please read an examination of the spine.

 - Anteroposterior, lateral, and special views

-- Important to show alignment of bony structures
+- Important to show the alignment of bony structures

 Important when radiography shows injury or when an area is poorly visualized.
 Soft tissue changes, cord edema, demyelination, cysts, abscesses, hemorrhage, and calcifications are visible